Iraq War: 2010: US drawdown and Operation New Dawn

 On 7 September, two US troops were killed and nine wounded in an incident at an Iraqi military base.
 The incident is under investigation by Iraqi and US forces, but it is believed that an Iraqi soldier opened fire on US forces.

 On 8 September, the US Army announced the arrival in Iraq of the first specifically designated Advise and Assist Brigade, the 3d Armored Cavalry Regiment.
 It was announced that the unit would assume responsibilities in five southern governorates.
 From 10 to 13 September, Second Advise and Assist Brigade, 25th Infantry Division fought Iraqi insurgents near Diyala.

 According to reports from Iraq, hundreds of members of the Sunni Awakening Councils may have switched allegiance back to the Iraqi insurgency or al-Qaeda.

 In October, WikiLeaks disclosed 391,832 classified US military documents on the Iraq War.
-Approximately, 58 people were killed with another 40 wounded in an attack on the Sayidat al‑Nejat church, a Chaldean Catholic church in Baghdad.
+Approximately, 58 people were killed with another 40 wounded in an attack on the Sayidat al‑Nejat church in Baghdad.
 Responsibility for the attack was claimed by the Islamic State in Iraq organization.

 Coordinated attacks in primarily Shia areas struck throughout Baghdad on 2 November, killing approximately 113 and wounding 250 with around 17 bombs.